 - When filling the online form, it is very important to specify the keywords that most accurately represent your project.
 These will further serve as an indication of the topics your project introduces and accordingly as an indication of the necessary expertise for its evaluation.

-- To further assist with the allocation of the proposal to the reviewers that will sufficiently realize its scientific and conceptual novelties, the abstract should present the interdisciplinary aspects of the project and focus on the different fields it comprises.
+- To further assist with the allocation of the proposal to the reviewers that will properly realize its scientific and conceptual novelties, the abstract should present the interdisciplinary aspects of the project and focus on the different fields it comprises.

 - The interview in the final stage of the evaluation is an opportunity to elaborate on the project.
 The aspects demonstrated in the presentation or otherwise discussed should clearly convey the synergistic nature of the project.
 The contribution of each PI to the overall collaborative work should be reflected in the budgetary considerations and in the conceptual and operational aspects of the project.